 Each book in this series started as a week-long event, held in Chicago.
 No papers were given (except as evening lectures, which are not recorded in these books).
-For a week, five faculty and a group of twenty-five scholars met in closed seminars.
-In preparation for the week they had read over eight hundred pages of assigned texts.
-The week opened with a three hour panel discussion among the faculty, continued with four and a half days of seminars (six hours each day), and ended with a five hour panel discussion, open to the public.
-All thirty-five hours of it was taped and edited, and the pertinent portions presented here.
+For a week, 5 faculty and a group of 25 scholars met in closed seminars.
+In preparation for the week they had read over 800 pages of assigned texts.
+The week opened with a 3 hour panel discussion among the faculty, continued with 4 1/2 days of seminars (6 hours each day), and ended with a 5 hour panel discussion, open to the public.
+All 35 hours of it was taped and edited, and the pertinent portions presented here.

 The Introductions to each volume are meant as straightforward and clear reviews of the critical situation leading up to the seminars.
-The Art Seminar books then had a set of essays to help set the stage for the transcribed discussions.
 There are no essays in this series, because it is not possible to usefully condense the hundreds of pages of texts that informed these discussions.
 (References to most of those readings can be found in the transcripts.)
 The omission of essays makes this series more “difficult” than The Art Seminar, but the literature of art theory has grown beyond the point where it can be helpfully anthologized.
 The books in this series are not introductions to the various subjects they treat, but attempts to move forward given the current state of discourse in each field.
 In that they follow the lead of the sciences, where more advanced textbooks necessarily presuppose more introductory material.

 After each year’s week-long event, the editors selected excerpts from the thirty-five hours of audio tapes, and produced a rough-edited transcript.
 It was given to each of the participants, who were invited to edit their contributions and add references.
 After several rounds of editing the transcript was sent out to people who did not attend the event.
 They were asked to write assessments, which appear here in the order they were received.
 The writers were asked to consider the conversation from a distance, noting its strengths and its blind spots, in any style and at any length.
 As the assessments came in, they were distributed to people who hadn’t yet completed theirs, so that later assessments could comment on earlier ones, building an intermittent conversation through the book.
 The Afterwords are intended principally to organize the ideas in the book, so they can resonate with future discussions.